WallStreetMojo

 Step 1:- when the expense is incurred

 Organizations incur the expense in a particular accounting period and own debt but have not yet been billed.
-We need to make the record of this expense as an accrued liability in the books of accounts.
+We need to record this expense as an accrued liability in the books of accounts.
 We need to debit the expense account.
 This debit entry will increase expenses.

 Also, we need to create an accrued liability expense account and credit it with the same amount.
 It will increase our liability.